 Closely related to mazes, modern labyrinths typically are unicursal patterns.
 Instead of featuring multiple pathways and dead-ends common to mazes, the labyrinth has a single winding path leading toward a central open space and back out.
 Some argue that “sacred geometry” associated with labyrinths provides the ability to change the “energy” of the one who walks the pathway.

-The project is supported by Indiana University South Bend Faculty Research Grant, Squeaky Wheel's Workspace Residency, and Buffalo Game Space.
-Special thanks to Ekrem Serdar and John Futscher.
+These two project is partially supported by the Indiana University’s New Frontiers in the Arts & Humanities Program, Indiana University South Bend Faculty Research Grant, Squeaky Wheel's Workspace Residency, and the Buffalo Game Space.